ajandaur/DiceRoll/README.md

 # Roll the Dice!
+Milestone project part of Hacking With SwiftUI 100 Day Challenge.

 ## Description
-An app that helps users roll dice then store the results they had
+An app that helps users roll dice then store the results they had.

 ## Technologies Used
 - SwiftUI